facebook/react-native-website/docs/testing.md

 - [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library) builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.
 - [`@testing-library/react-native`](https://www.native-testing-library.com/) is another alternative that also builds on top of React’s test renderer and adds `fireEvent` and `query` apis described in the next paragraph.

-> Note that component tests are just JavaScript tests running on Node, they do _not_ take into account any iOS or Android code which is backing the React Native components.
+> Note that component tests are only JavaScript tests running on Node, they do _not_ take into account any iOS or Android code which is backing the React Native components.
 It follows that they cannot give you a 100% confidence that everything works for the user - if there is a bug in the iOS or Android code, they will not find it.

-### Testing rendered output

-[Snapshot testing](https://jestjs.io/docs/en/snapshot-testing) lets you test how—and if—a component is rendering.
-A snapshot is a textual representation of your component’s output that gets committed in your repo.
-When using snapshot testing, you first implement your component and then run the snapshot test, which saves the snapshot to a file.
-Any future changes to the component will result in a change in the snapshot that needs to be checked as part of your code review.

-In theory, you can use snapshots to test anything that is serializable, but do not abuse them!
-Snapshot is created _after_ you’re done working on the component, and at that point the snapshot is considered to be correct (even in the case when the rendered output is actually wrong).
-You need to make sure that the snapshot contains what you expect (which may not be trivial because snapshots can be fairly large).
-Snapshots do not ensure that your component render logic is correct, they are merely good at guarding against unexpected changes and for checking that the components in the React tree under test receive the expected props (styles and etc.).

 ### Testing user interactions

-Apart from rendering some UI, your components handle events like `onChangeText` for `TextInput` or `onPress` for `Button`.
-They may also, of course, also contain other functions and event callbacks.
+Aside from rendering some UI, your components handle events like `onChangeText` for `TextInput` or `onPress` for `Button`.
+They may also contain other functions and event callbacks.
 Consider the following example:

 ```js
 class GroceryShoppingListCreator extends React.Component {